|

 - KALEVA:

-"heroic, magnificent," but it is more likely to be connected with the
+"heroic, magnificent," but it may be connected with the

 Lithuanian word kalvis, meaning "smith," like the Baltic god Kalevias.